wixplosives/example-electron-app/README.md

 An example to showcase a typescript-based electron application.

-Uses native esm everywhere possible (`main`, `renderer`, and `worker`), as electron 28 now supports it. `preload` bundle is still commonjs to allow sandbox.
+Uses native esm everywhere possible (`main` and `renderer`), as electron 28 now supports it. `preload` bundle is still commonjs to allow sandbox.

-Showcases creation of a direct communication channel between the renderer and a worker thread started by main.
+Showcases creation of a direct communication channel between the renderer and main.
 Revives itself upon window reload.

 ## Scripts